MultiSafepay/shopware/README.md

 # MultiSafepay extension for Shopware

-The MultiSafepay extension for Shopware allows you to integrate add all paymentmethods and giftcards offered by MultiSafepay into your Shopware webshop.
+The MultiSafepay extension for Shopware allows you to integrate add all payment methods and giftcards offered by MultiSafepay into your Shopware webshop.

 The MultiSafepay extension for Shopware has support for:

-Paymentmethods:
+Payment methods:
 1. AfterPay
 2. Alipay
 3. American Express